"Won't insurance cover me?"

 the need for legal action when an accident occurs—in fact, many

 times, it encourages it.
 Just like a civil defendant who has their own

-version of events that led to an injury, insurance companies have their
+version of events that led to personal injury, insurance companies have

 Case Study: NY Auto Liability Insurance Minimums

 To see how insurance coverage can still fail a policy holder, let's

 look at auto insurance.
 Auto insurance is a requirement of all registered